 Thus, investing in an excellent mechanical keyboard makes sense for power users who use keyboards for hours on end.
 A better-built keyboard will likely last them many more years than a sleeker but less robust product.

-Mechanical Keyboards Are Easier To Repair, Clean, and Customize
+They Are Easier To Repair, Clean, and Customize Than a Mac Keyboard

 Because mechanical keyboards are easier to take apart and put back together, even those with very little experience find them easy to repair and clean.